sailscastshq/docs.sailscasts.com/docs/pellicule/cli.md

 # CLI Reference

 The Pellicule CLI is the primary way to render videos.
-It takes a Vue component and outputs an MP4 file.
+It takes a Vue component and outputs a video file (`mp4` by default).

 ## Basic Usage